macaroni-os/macaroni-distfiles/README.md

-# RockHopper Distfiles Repository Specs
+# Macaroni Linux OS Distfiles Repository Specs

-This repository contains the Funtoo Stage3 tarball Luet specs used as base rootfs for build RockHopper OS.
+This repository contains the Funtoo Stage3 tarball Luet specs used as base rootfs for build Macaroni OS.

 The tree is based on two major directories: